Visas are required for travel to Tajikistan; in addition a special permit

 support letter, which entails contacting a travel agency in Tajikistan and paying whatever

-fee they apply for this service.
-See May 2011 UPDATE at the top of this page.
+fee they apply for this service - but see 3 June 2014 UPDATE at the top of this page.

 Without a visa support letter, a one-month visa costs $65 (sometimes €65).